ThoughtWorksInc/CD4ML-Scenarios/instructions/1-SystemSetup.md

 ### Local machine environment
 For this workshop we are going to use python3 as our python, pip3 as our dependency manager, and virtualenv for python environment management.
+This has been tested on Python 3.7.6 and working in a local environment assumes you have this set up correctly.

 First you need to fork this repo to your github account and then clone this environment to your local machine